 - While I adore parmesan cheese in the pasta salad, you could use something else like Parmigiano-Reggiano which is more intense and flavorful but comes at a higher price tag.

 - Shredded chicken can be used instead of chopped.
 You can even opt to use leftover chicken from previous meals or cook your own chicken specifically for this pasta salad.
+Use my instant pot chicken breasts for quick meal prep.

 - For a slight kick of heat, consider adding some cayenne pepper into the salad or even some sliced jalapenos.